 Louisa then writes to Hugh’s older brother, Sgt.
 William Mosher, who is also stationed in France in a veterinary hospital.
 William is relieved to hear his brother is alright, writing in reply to his mother, “You don’t know how glad I was to hear that you had heard from Hugh.
 I sent his letter right on to him that evening.
 I was going to write his commanding officer about him that night to find out about him.”

-Shown here are Hugh’s letter to Nora, written on YMCA stationary, along with his postcards from Cheppy.
+Shown in the image rotator at the bottom of this page are Hugh’s letter to Nora, written on YMCA stationary, along with his postcards from Cheppy.